 You don’t have to splurge on expensive French Champagnes.
 High quality sparkling wines can be found at a much more approachable price point from wineries like Domaine Carneros, which employ the same method traditionelle (meaning the wine undergoes a second fermentation in the bottle) as used by French Champagne houses.

-Choose wines that are both dry (like a Brut) and sweet (like a Demi-sec), or sparklings made with different grape varieties.
+Choose wines that are both dry (like an Ultra Brut) and sweet (like a Demi-sec), or sparklings made with different grape varieties.
 For example, Blanc de Blancs, like Domaine Carneros’ Le Rêve, are crafted with 100 percent chardonnay grapes, while Blanc De Noirs are made solely with pinot noir grapes.
 Others are blends.
-This Sparkling Classics trio is a great place to start.
+This Sparkling Classics trio is a great place to start, or opt for the Sumptuous Sparkling Sampler for something a little more special.

 For a true party-pleaser, throw a late-disgorged sparkling wine into the mix.
 These wines spend more time aging on the lees (yeast) in the bottle, which results in an added complexity and rich, nutty flavors.